 In previous blog posts, we have talked about the basics of autoscaling, autoscaling using custom metrics and Prometheus Operator which covers various aspects of monitoring in Kubernetes.
-One thing we haven’t talked so much about is high availability of Prometheus in the cluster.
+One thing we haven’t talked so much about is the high availability of Prometheus in the cluster.
 What if the single Prometheus instance goes down?
-Or if a single instance can not handle metrics for whole cluster and you need to scale horizontally.
-In this post we will use Thanos to make Prometheus highly available and scalable.
+Or if a single instance can not handle metrics for the whole cluster and you need to scale horizontally.
+In this post, we will use Thanos to make Prometheus highly available and scalable.

 Quick Prometheus Tour

 Prometheus is installed in a cluster and “scrapes” metrics from the application, but what does “scraping” mean?.
 The application will expose the metric values at a particular port – let’s say `8080` in the exposition format defined by Prometheus.
 Prometheus will keep hitting this URL (scrape the URL) at a given interval of time and show these metrics on it’s dashboard.
 According to the retention time period specified in the configuration, those values will be kept in memory and later will get stored on the disk where Prometheus is running.
 Based on volume and logical isolation needed for various components, Prometheus can be installed in various topologies.

 If a single Prometheus instance is enough to scrape all of your workload, then the easiest solution is to just increase the number of replicas of Prometheus.
 This means that all the replicas will have the same scrape configuration and all instances will have the same data.
 In practice, based on interval and data collected, the values will be slightly different but that is not an overall deal breaker and gives higher availability to Prometheus at the cluster level.